 “You are saying you don’t believe all the seeresses say, yet you were prepared to act in the matriarch’s defence moments ago,” Ebron cut back, studying Elena’s reaction carefully she blinked and smiled mischievously.

-“I wouldn’t have hurt you; at least not much just enough to mind your manners,” she lightly laughed.
+“I wouldn’t have hurt you; at least not much just enough to mind your manners,” Elena replied she lightly laughed.

 Ebron refused to be baited further, he turned to leave, time was pressing, and he needed to get some rest before sunrise.
-He expected Elena to follow and had started down the street before he realised she still stood in place under the lamp watching him.
+He had expected Elena to follow and had started down the street before he realised she was still in place under the lamp watching him.

 Ebron flushed, and Elena again laughed as together they walked up the empty street.
-The sorcerer and crown prince of Tiris was, not intimated by the young woman clinging to his arm, though they started of wrong-footed.
-He soon recovered his aplomb brought up a backwater prince and educated by sorcerers more knowledgeable than any the world of Evan, had to offer he walked along with Elena as if entertaining at court.
+The sorcerer and the crown prince of Tiris was not intimated by the young woman clinging to his arm, though they started of wrong-footed.
+He soon recovered his aplomb brought up a backwater prince and educated by sorcerers more knowledgeable than any the world of Evan had to offer he walked along with Elena as if entertaining at court.

 “No, I have been on several errands for the seeresses over the past few years,” she answered as they turned into another street.
 Which was not empty as an inn stood at the top, and a few people could be seen entering and leaving music and singing emitted from the Inn though still far off.

-“Ho, there Ebron got yourself a doxy have you?”
-May as well might be your last chance,” laughed a dirty little man with a twisted leg coming out of the inn as they approached.
-He dragged his deformed leg along in an offensive manner as if it was a badge of honour.
-He leered at Elena as he approached them
+“Ho there Ebron got yourself a doxy have you?”
+May as well, might be your last chance,” laughed a dirty little man with a twisted leg coming out of the inn as they approached.
+He dragged his deformed leg along in an offensive manner as if it was a badge of honour leering at Elena as he approached them

 Elena gave a cheeky smile and laughed, “Why I’m here to pull your sorry asses out of the fire,” Elena said pouting she blew the dirty little man a kiss.

 Tatter Jack laughed uproariously and slapped a hand on his knee.
-“By the god's gal if we live through this, me and you will have to go for a few drinks then we shall see what we shall see,” Jack said winking and leering at Elena outrageously.
+“By the god's gal if we live through this, you and I will have to go for a few drinks then we shall see what we shall see,” Jack said winking and leering at Elena outrageously.

-“I’ll hold you to that you old lecher,” Elena said also laughing she give him a gentle push with her hand
+“I’ll hold you to that you old lecher,” Elena said also laughing she gave him a gentle push with her hand

 “Indeed you are right commander we can bandy spells about at the drop of a hat but what we are doing here is a little different, from an ordinary spell as is the one the Kel’Da shamans are creating,” Began the sorcerer in a lecturing tone.